jiaohehu/NPreview/DOC-diagram.md

     label.urt   -  upper right
     label.lrt   -  lower right

-All `label` commands are designed to draw the same label at multiple locations.
+All `label` instructions are designed to draw the same label at multiple locations.
 For example, we can draw the same letter A three times each at three different locations such as follows.